Y

-- Yab'ea: named after Yoshisada (Yoshitaba) Yabe (1876-1931), a Japanese
+- Ya'bea: named for Yoshisada (Yoshitaba) Yabe (1876-1931), a Japanese

-- yadon'ii: after Vernal Lee Yadon (1931- ), a former Director of the
+- yadon'ii: named for Vernal Lee Yadon (1931- ), a former director of the

 - yi'na: a Klamath Indian word for mountain (thanks to David Hollombe

-for this obscure tidbit) (ref.
-Downingia yina)
+for this obscure tidbit).

 - yollabollien'sis: of or from the region of the Yolla Bolly Mts in

-- yosemiten'se: same as previous entry (ref.
-Allium yosemitense)
+- yosemiten'se: same as previous entry.

 - Yuc'ca: from the Carib name for manihot or cassava